gregyjames/efs0-cod3/README.md

-# 👋 Hi, I’m Erick but everyone calls me 'ef' and on the web I go by `efs0-cod3`
+# 👋 Hi, I’m Erick.
-### FullStack web developer
+## My Friends call me 'ef' and on the web I go by `efs0-cod3`

-### I'm a passionate Software developer who happens to be from Dominican Republic, I like building things that are useful for day to day basis.
+## I'm a passionate Software developer who happens to be from Dominican Republic.
+I like building things that are useful for day to day basis.
 You can found more about me [here](https://erickfelix.netlify.app/)

 - 💼 Im also available for freelance!
 - 📫 How to reach me effsdr@protonmail.com or erickfelixs@icloud.com